 • "Speak up" to your instructors when problems arise.

-• Be able to learn easily from reading and writing.
+• Be comfortable learning through reading and writing.

 • Read and write well.

-• Be comfortable addressing problems at a distance.
+• Be prepared to address problems at a distance.

-• Have good research skills, including how to use the internet effectively.
+• Conduct research and use the internet effectively.

-• Have the ability to work well cooperatively, even when your communication is restricted to email or online chat.
+• Work well cooperatively, even when communications occurs through email or online chat.

 • Complete the Checklist for Starting your Online Course (listed at the bottom of this page) before beginning your course.